 You will start to feel better in the days following your surgery and any residual bleeding, swelling or discomfort should improve within seven to ten days.
 It will take a few months for you to heal fully, especially when the dental implant osseo-integrates with your jaw.

-If you still have questions about how do dental implants work, it’s best to speak to a professional to discuss your personal circumstances.
-Please contact us for an appointment: (03) 5749 1208.
+If you still have questions about how do teeth implants work, it’s best to schedule a consultation at your local dental clinic to discuss your personal circumstances.
+Call us for an appointment: (03) 5749 1208.